-At the NIT Northern Institute of Technology Management, students can develop their own business idea or even found their own startup.
+At the Northern Institute of Technology (NIT) Management, students can develop their own business idea or even found their own startup.
 In the MyProject modules they are familiarized with all relevant business tools and concepts.
-The courses cover the entire process from forming a business idea to resource allocation, sales and marketing.
-The aim is to promote ideas and technologies that have a positive effect on society and environment.
+The courses cover the entire process from forming a business idea to resource allocation, sales, and marketing.
+The aim is to promote ideas and technologies that have a positive effect on society and the environment.
 The following overview showcases a few of the many great ideas and startups that were founded by NIT Alumni during or after the Technology Management program.

 Melissa, who originally comes from the US, and Barbadian-born Cherisa got to know each other during their master's studies at the NIT Northern Institute of Technology Management.
-At the NIT they studied "Technology Management" (MA/MBA) in parallel to a MSc at the Hamburg University of Technology (TUHH).
+At the NIT they studied "Technology Management" (MA/MBA) in parallel to an MSc at the Hamburg University of Technology (TUHH).
 "Although we were initially worried that our very similar technical backgrounds might be a problem," says Melissa Gile, "we quickly realized how well we work together as business partners."
 The international team is supported by Amanda Woodcock, who lives in the USA and was mainly responsible for the development of the prototype glove.

 The Business Idea